roughiz/scautofire/Readme.md

 	 --rate=1000	(by default the rate is set to 150 which is slow but you can increase the speed , with a hight rate ) --path=/path/to/report/destination_directory	( a directory where the script will create the report) <required>
 	 --cidr=ip/cidr	( ip or a cidr like 10.10.10.0/24) <required>
-Examples :
+	 --router-ip=the gateway of an interface if masscan can't found it (failed to detect router for interface) --ips-list=/path/to/file ( this file contains a list of ips to scan) Examples :

 Default scan using Masscan with a rate of 500:
 /home/roughiz/MyGit/EnumNeTKeepNoteReportCreator/keepNoteScanNetReportCreator.sh --name=report-name --path=/path/to/report/destination_directory --rate=500 --interface=tun0  --cidr=ip/cidr

+Default scan using Masscan and a list of ips, with the router ip gateway :
+/home/roughiz/MyGit/EnumNeTKeepNoteReportCreator/keepNoteScanNetReportCreator.sh --name=report-name --path=/path/to/report/destination_directory --ips-list=file --interface=tun0  --router-ip=192.168.55.1

 Create a report scan with a light scan without Masscan :
 /home/roughiz/MyGit/EnumNeTKeepNoteReportCreator/keepNoteScanNetReportCreator.sh --masscan=no --name=report-name --path=/path/to/report/destination_directory --cidr=10.10.10.0/24